k2desai/system-design-notes/Core Concepts/Location algorithms.md

 ### Contraction hierarchy
 Contraction hierarchy is a speed-up method optimized to exploit the properties of graphs representing road networks.
 The speed-up is achieved by creating shortcuts in a preprocessing phase, which are then used during a shortest-path query to skip over unimportant vertices.
-Source: Wikipedia

 ### References
 https://tarunjain07.medium.com/geospatial-geohash-notes-15cbc50b329d